QualiSystems/devguide_source/_shells/getting-information-from-cloudshell.md

 #### Additional information for apps and VMs

-The resource property of the context object also contains the **_app_context_** property which is relevant to deployed app and virtual machine drivers only.
-The **_app_context_** object has two separate JSON string properties nested under it: The **_app_request_json_** property is a JSON string containing information about the app template which was requested in the blueprint.
-The **_deployed_app_json_**
-JSON, to the contrary, contains information about the deployed application and where its running.
+The **_resource_** property of the context object also contains the **_app_context_** property, which is relevant to deployed App and virtual machine drivers only.
+The **_app_context_** object has two separate JSON string properties nested under it: (1) the **_app_request_json_** property is a JSON string containing information about the app template which was requested in the blueprint, while (2) the **_deployed_app_json_** JSON contains information about the deployed application and where it’s running.

-You can find a JSON schema definitions of the two JSON objects here:
+You can find JSON schema definitions of these two JSON objects here:

 * [App Request JSON Schema](https://github.com/QualiSystems/cloudshell-shell-core/blob/dev/cloudshell/shell/core/schemas/app_request.json)

 * [Deployed App JSON Schema](https://github.com/QualiSystems/cloudshell-shell-core/blob/dev/cloudshell/shell/core/schemas/deployed_app.json)

-More information and examples about the information in this JSON and how to use it will be provided in the deployed apps driver section of this guide.
+#### Custom Attributes and the Shell’s data model
+In many cases, the Shell has specific information that is stored in attributes.
+For example, user credentials that are needed in order to connect to the resource.
+These attributes are part of the Shell’s data model.
+Their value can be easily retrieved by converting the _ResourceCommandContext_ to an instance of the generated Shell’s data model.

+{% highlight python %}
+from data_model import *

+class DataModelExampleDriver (ResourceDriverInterface):

+    def custom_command(self, context):
+      resource = DataModelExample.create_from_context(context)
+      resource.vendor = 'specify the shell vendor'
+      resource.model = 'specify the shell model'
+{% endhighlight %}

+In this example, you can see that the code imports the generated Shell’s data_model, and then uses the _create_from_context_ function to convert the context parameter into an instance of _DataModelExample_, which is the Shell data model structure.
+Then, the code retrieves the attribute values by using properties such as _resource.vendor_ and _resource.model_.
+The properties of the Shell’s model will match the data model definition in the _shell-definition.yaml_ file.